 When it comes to staying at Hamilton Island, you can choose from luxury, boutique, bungalows, self contained and units.
 There’s also a wide range of restaurants and cafes dine at for meals.
 Which will you choose?

 You can access Hamilton Island by plane or ferry.
 Make sure you book well in advance to source accommodation within your budget.

 Find out more about travelling to Hamilton Island on their blog Kid Bucket List

-CAPE YORK by Leezett of Blended Family Road Trip
+CAPE YORK by Leezett of Discover Family Travel

 As a serious travel family, we enjoy all types of travel including 4×4 driving and camping.
 There is no better place to enjoy the outdoors and hard core remote travel like at Cape York in far north Queensland.